 To address this risk in our portfolios, we currently allocate between 30-55% of growth assets to global shares to improve diversification and reduce country and sector concentration risks.

-When combined, developed and emerging market shares, bonds and gold have helped our 5 investment strategies reduce risk when compared to an Australian-only share portfolio.
+When combined, developed and emerging market shares, bonds and gold have helped our 5 investment strategies deliver strong returns while also reducing reduce risk compared to an Australian-only share portfolio.

 Global shares definitely belong in an Australian’s portfolio, however ignoring Australian shares to buy only global stocks means you’ll likely be disappointed when Australian shares catch-up.
 As we have shown, recent past performance is not a good indicator of future returns.